cbasix/avorionTradeExport/readme.md

 Exports the trading goods data as .csv files, usable for data mining purposes ;).

 It only exports the data you can see with the basic trading system.
-That means only the current sector.
-Export is only triggered when the trading data is viewed via the trading system.
-It is meant as an alternative to use screenshots or paper to save the seen good prices.
-Data is only updated if you visit a sector again and use the trading system.
+Export is triggered when one of your ships equiped with a trading system enters a sector.
+Data is only updated if a ship of yours visits a sector again.

 It exports one .csv file per sector.
 The files are saved in `.avorion/moddata/` and are named `TradeExport-{galaxy_seed}-sector{x_coord}-{y_coord}.csv`.
 Rows have the following format: